The translation of this document is outdated.

 on the occasion of each further receipt of a commercial

-communication (submitting a submission or sending a notification
+communication (by submitting a submission or sending a

-(3) Communication of other type using publicly available
+(3) Communication of other type by using publicly available

-communication may occur, if the recipient of a service has given
+communication may occur if the service recipient has given prior

-prior free and distinct consent except for the cases referred to
+free and distinct consent, except for the cases referred to in

 (4) It is prohibited to use electronic mail or communication

-of other type, using publicly available electronic communication
+of other type by using publicly available electronic

-services, for sending of a commercial communication, if invalid
+communications services for sending a commercial communication if

-electronic mail address, invalid phone or fax number is used to
+an invalid electronic mail address, invalid phone or fax number

-which the recipient of a service may send a request to cease such
+is used to which the service recipient might send a request to

-communication or if refusal of the recipient of a service from
+cease such communication or if the refusal of the service

-further receipt of commercial communications is not taken into
+recipient from further receipt of commercial communications is

 (5) Sending of each prohibited commercial communication is a